MarolaSA/data-analyst-marola/README.md

 - Data Analytic Platform for the **University Canada West**
 - Data Analytic Platform for the **City of Vancouver**

-For these Projects, 3 types of analysis have been carried out:
-- Descriptive Analysis
-- Data Wrangling
-- Data quality control

 ## [Project 1: Data Analytic Platform for the *University Canada West*](University_Canada_West/README.md)

 ### Background: